Dun-sin/Whisper/README.md

    npm install
    ```

 6. Use `.env_sample` to configure the `.env` file for this project.
-For mongodb url use the localhost to test
+For the mongodb url use the localhost to test

    > Check this video of how to do that: https://www.youtube.com/watch?v=D0U8vD8m1I0
    > Note: If using Docker, the MongoDB port is **27018**